 2. Fail to set up a saving accounts and earn a whopping 0.01% in your checking account.
 This is no-brainer.
 If you have savings or are able to generate sufficient savings, do not just leave them sitting in a standard checking account earning a miserly amount of interest.
 Make sure you move the majority of your savings to a high yielding on-line savings account.
 Link them to your regular checking account and you can easily move funds between the savings and checking accounts while earning 3% or more in interest.
 For $2000 of savings, the interest can cover your trip to the movies once a month.
 Not bad for a few clicks on-line.

 3. Repeat the same mistakes as others.
 Despite what you may think, your parents have much more good and bad experience when it comes to personal finance.
 If you were like me, you probably thought you knew it all when you got to college and felt very confident in yourself.
 Well, you may be in for a shock, especially when it comes to finances.
 The financial jungle out there can be very confusing and there are a lot of smart people and companies trying to sell you things you may not need.
 Avoid impulse financial decisions at all times, because once you sign a contract it can become a costly exercise to get out.
 So rather than repeat the same mistakes as your parents or others who trod in your place before, take heed of the lessons you learn and seek out good information/advice at all times.
-If you get a chance, take a personal-finance class or see a financial planner or counsellor.
+If you get a chance, take a personal-finance class or see a financial planner or counselor.
 Most good colleges offer this is as a free service so take advantage of it where possible.
 There is also a lot of useful information available online that can help you make your decision in choosing a financial product or service.
 In fact at last count there were over 100 quality personal finance blogs specifically catering to students that I know of.
 The final decision is yours though, so make sure you make an informed one.

 4. Collect Credit cards (and debt).
 You will be bombarded with credit card offers at your college and via mail.
 In fact some offerings will be so enticing, like a free iPod or cash back rebates, that it will be hard to resist signing up.
 The marketers are very convincing and are often current or past students that spin you stories about how easy credit cards will make your life and that you can easily cancel after a few months – which rarely happens.
 For many this will be the first time they qualify for their own credit card and the smooth talk and free “gifts” will probably mean students sign up for more credit cards than they need.
 Credit card companies have perfected the art of student marketing in the last 10 years so don’t think you can outsmart them.
-My advice is determine what you will need credit cards for (do you really need one?) and then go on-line to site like bankrate.com to compare which credit cards meet your needs.
+My advice is determine what you will need credit cards for (do you really need one?) and then go on-line to compare which credit cards meet your needs.

 If you expect to carry a credit card balance for the first few months when setup expenses are high, then pick one that has 0% APR introductory offer.
 Make sure however that you pay the outstanding balance off before the introductory period ends.
 The first credit card you sign up for will probably be one you keep for a long time (that’s why credit companies try and get you in school), and the usage habits you have will follow you when starting working life.
 So be smart and controlled with your credit card usage and they can be a great financial tool for you in the future.